 Cooking wine can help to tenderize meat.
 The alcohol in the wine breaks down the protein fibers in the meat, making it more tender and juicy.
 It can be particularly useful when cooking tougher cuts of meat.

-See also Can you cook frozen pizza in an air fryer
+See also Can you cook a frozen pizza in the microwave

 Adds Moisture